 No extra credit will be given.
 Grades will not be curved.
-Students should not ask to have their grades raised in order to avoid suspension, loss of scholarship or financial aid, wrath of their parents, etc. Grades are not negotiable; begging will not help.
+Students should not ask to have their grades raised in order to avoid suspension, loss of scholarship, financial aid, to avoid the wrath of their parents, etc. Grades are not negotiable; begging will not help.